fhamborg/Giveme5W/README.md

 ```

 ### Access via RESTful API
+Giveme5W provides a RESTful API to which you can send a news article.
+First, start the server script.
 ```
 $ python3 examples/server.py
 ```
-Now you can send articles through the RESTapi to Giveme5W.
-The API supports the following JSON fields:

-* title (always required!)
-* description
+Starting up the server may take a few moments.
+Once the server is running, you can send `GET` and `POST` requests to `http://localhost:5000/extract`.
+You send a single JSON object, that needs to contain at least one of the following fields:

-* text
+* `title`
+* `description` (the lead paragraph)
+* `text` (the remainder of the text)

+For instance, if your data contains only the headline and the full text of the article, you could send a request containing the headline in the `title` field, and the full text in the `text` field.
+Giveme5W also supports natively articles extracted by the news crawler and extractor [news-please](https://github.com/fhamborg/news-please).

 ## How to cite
 If you are using Giveme5W, please cite our [paper](http://www.gipp.com/wp-content/papercite-data/pdf/hamborg2018.pdf) ([ResearchGate](https://www.researchgate.net/publication/323582278_Giveme5W_Main_Event_Retrieval_from_News_Articles_by_Extraction_of_the_Five_Journalistic_W_Questions)):